aurora-scheduler/scheduler/README.md

 in this space as the Mesos ecosystem (including our project) is now largely in legacy support mode._

-_We are extremely proud of what has been achieved by this project but the reality is there are other projects with a much more active community behind it where users will be able to enjoy better support._
+_We are extremely proud of what has been achieved by this project but the reality is there are other projects with a much more active community behind them where users will be able to enjoy better support._

 Aurora can take over for most uses of software like monit and chef.
 Aurora can manage applications, while these tools are still useful to manage Aurora and Mesos themselves.